Having people in your corner is important when you are going through difficult times.

 "I screenshotted it and put it in our team group chat," the midfielder says of the abuse.
 "Everyone was saying how disgusting it was and to obviously report it, which I did.

 "[They said] they were sorry that there were people like this - ignorant people - that still think it's OK to hide behind fake accounts, or even real accounts.

 "It made me feel instantly a lot better knowing that you're not by yourself."

-The 23-year-old was speaking about his experiences of racism in support of the next phase of the Premier League's No Room For Racism initiative, which includes a series of educational resources available to more than 18,000 primary schools through the Premier League Primary Stars programme.
+The 23-year-old was speaking about his experiences of racism in support of the Premier League's ongoing No Room For Racism initiative, which includes a series of educational resources available to more than 18,000 primary schools through the Premier League Primary Stars programme.

 In the video for schoolchildren, Choudhury talks about growing up in Loughborough and how his mother taught him the importance of self-worth.
 He also explains how talking about issues helped him deal with racism when he was young.

 "My mum prepared me the best she could but it hurts, really and truly," he says.
 "No matter how much you can prepare yourself or how much you can look at it, it’s not a nice feeling.

 "Don’t lock it away, no matter how strong a person you feel you are.
 Everyone needs to talk."